 Using wireless/Bluetooth earphones with the iPadOS routes the audio out from the in-built speakers to the Bluetooth device.
 For your AirPods, you need to put them inside the charging case to disconnect them from your iPad.
 To disconnect your wireless device when your charging case is not close by, just open the Control Panel and tap Bluetooth.

-If you want to stop the automatic connection between your Beats Headset or AirPods to your iPad, follow the steps below:
+If you want to stop the automatic connection between your Beats Headset or AirPods and your iPad, follow the steps below:

 Step 1.
 Go to Settings, then tap Bluetooth.